 - swab – a swab is taken from the skin and sent to the laboratory for testing.
 It can take a few days to get a result and your doctor will be advised of the results

 - other tests – such as blood tests and x-rays.

 Treatment for cellulitis

 Antibiotics are needed to treat the infection.
-Oral antibiotics directed at both Staphylococcus aureus and beta-haemolytic streptococci are usually adequate, but in the severely ill, intravenous antibiotics will be necessary to achieve rapid control and prevent further spread of the infection.
+Oral antibiotics are usually adequate, but in the severely ill person, intravenous antibiotics will be necessary to achieve rapid control and prevent further spread of the infection.
 This treatment is given in hospital or, sometimes, at home by a local doctor or nurse.

 - Get plenty of rest.
 This gives your body a chance to fight the infection.

 - Raise the area of the body involved as high as possible.
 This will ease the pain, help drainage and reduce swelling.

-- Take painkillers such as paracetamol.
+- Take pain-relieving medications such as paracetamol.
 Please check the label for how much to take and how often.
 The pain eases once the infection starts getting better.

 - You may be advised to make a follow-up appointment with your doctor within a day or two to make sure the cellulitis is improving.
 Don’t forget to do this.

 Reduce the risk of transmission

 - Wash your hands.

 - Cover the wound with a gauze dressing rather than a bandaid.

 Where to get help